 - Both admin and customers can add GSTIN number.

-- Prestashop Admin now has the full functionality to be able to use the GST pattern of Tax structure on its website.
+- Store owners are now able to use the GST pattern of tax structure on their website.

-- Admin can add HSN code and UQC on products (in the catalog).
+- Add HSN code and UQC on products from the modules section.

-- Admin can create Invoice csv’s compliant to the respective Order types.
+- Create invoice CSV’s compliant to the respective order types.

-- Prestashop invoices as created as per GST standards.
+- Prestashop invoices will generate as per GST standards.

-- Invoices are created as per these standard order types – B2B, B2CS, B2CL, and Export.
+- The module creates the invoices as per these standard order types – B2B, B2CS, B2CL, and Export.

-- Downloaded invoices can be readily uploaded on GST server.
+- Upload the downloaded invoice readily on the GST server.

 - The Customers can add/edit/delete GSTIN number.